 Here at Sawyer Legal Group, we offer many resources, such as:

 - Specialized Investigators

 - Experience with District Attorneys

 All these resources are at our disposal as we dig for evidence to defend your future.
 We fight aggressively for our clients and spend many hours developing your defense.
 Don't stand alone in court, or hire an inexperienced, overwhelmed lawyer who can't focus on your case.
 You need someone to fight on your behalf for your future and your life.

 Colorado Reckless Endangerment Statute: C.R.S.
 18-3-208

-“A person who recklessly engages in conduct which creates a substantial risk of serious bodily injury to another person commits reckless endangerment, which is a class 3 misdemeanor.”
+“A person who recklessly engages in conduct that creates a substantial risk of serious bodily injury to another person commits reckless endangerment, which is a class 2 misdemeanor."